Vicki VerMeer, MSPT

 Physical Therapy programs on Clinical Rotations.Kara is a native of the Northern Neck and in her spare time enjoys spending time with her husband on the Rappahannock River & Chesapeake Bay.

-Jenifer found her path to physical therapy during her eight years as a massage therapist.
-Before her career in Massage Therapy, she was a Special Education Teacher in Springfield, Virginia.
-Jenifer received her Bachelor of Arts Degree in Sociology and Elementary Education from the College of William and Mary in 2003.
+Prior to joining Carousel, Jenifer found her path to physical therapy during her eight years as a massage therapist.
+She also received her Bachelor of Arts Degree in Sociology and Elementary Education from the College of William and Mary in 2003 and was a was a Special Education Teacher in Springfield, Virginia.

 Kennan Wyne DPT